What Is the Minimum Credit Score for a VA Loan?

 Eric with Low VA Rates talks about some of the VA loan requirements and the minimum credit score for VA loan.

-How to Improve Your Credit Score for VA Loan
+How to Improve Your Credit Score for a VA Loan

 If your credit score is below 620 to 640, don’t despair!
 There are a few things you can do over the next few months to improve your FICO score.
-As the video above describes the VA has not set a Minimum credit score for a VA loan, but many lenders will not work with you unless your credit is at a certain point.
+As the video above describes, the VA has not set a minimum credit score for a VA loan, but many lenders will not work with you unless your credit is at a certain point.
 Low VA Rates works with people regardless of their credit score.
 We do not base our decision solely on the FICO score or credit score.
-That being said we will take look at it, but we will work very hard to try to get a person approved depending on the individual situation.
-If you would to learn more about your credit and speak with one of our Low VA Rates mortgage experts call us now at 866-569-8272 .
+That being said, we will take look at it, but we will work very hard to try to get a person approved depending on their individual situation.
+If you would like to learn more about your credit and speak with one of our Low VA Rates mortgage experts, call us now at 866-569-8272 .

 The following information are some helpful tips that may improve your credit situation.